little-fort/mcp-dotnet-mssql/README.md

 ### Docker

-The server is also available as a [Docker image](https://hub.docker.com/r/littlefort/mcp-dotnet-mssql) and can be connected to your client like so:
+The server is also available as a [Docker image](https://hub.docker.com/r/littlefort/mcp-dotnet-mssql):

 ```json
 "mcp-dotnet-mssql": {